About ReVision Energy - Our Staff

 After graduation, she continued on with sustainability by teaching children about renewable energy and environmental stewardship at Chewonki’s summer program in Maine, and worked in a marketing and graphic design role with a construction company.
 She brings a wide range of technical skills and passion to her role, and is very excited to be working with the team at ReVision!

 Maine Solar Thermal Installer Certification

-John is the general manager of the Liberty shop and also supervises the branches’ solar thermal division.
+John is the general manager of the Liberty shop.
 John started out with the company when it was Energyworks doing solar thermal installations back in 2004.
 Since then he has installed, designed and managed hundreds of residential and commercial solar thermal projects.
-John has a B.S. from Unity College and is a licensed state of Maine certified solar thermal installer.
+John has a B.S. from Unity College.

 John resides in an off-grid solar home that he and his wife JoAnna built.
 When John is not busy keeping up with the demand for solar projects, he is found spending time with his family, playing his guitar, bicycling, fishing, and working in the woods with his two sons.

 - Email: email@example.com